navyanthkusampudi/TDA_BirdSongs/README.md

 # TDA_BirdSongs

-Application of topological data analysis for anlyzin gsounds from Birds
+Application of topological data analysis for analyzing sounds from Birds

 # Webiste

-for the bird song analysis and the identefied attractor pattersn can be seen here https://sites.google.com/view/bird-song-attracctors/home
+the bird song analysis and the identified attractor patterns can be seen here https://sites.google.com/view/bird-song-attracctors/home